The house at Allan Bank

 Come and take inspiration from a rich cultural legacy of exploits in the UK, Alps and the greater ranges by pioneering climbers and mountaineers.

 There’s nothing better than a nice slice of cake to go with that cup of tea.
-We have a range of cakes, sandwiches and soups available for you to buy should you be feeling a little peckish.
+We have a range of cakes and soups available for you to buy should you be feeling a little peckish.
 You can enjoy them anywhere in the house or grounds.

 Browse the papers

 A lazy morning about the house is never complete without a leisurely browse of the papers.
-Ours are delivered daily, and you can pick one up from the room opposite the kitchen, then find a quiet corner to peruse it at your leisure.
+You can pick one of ours up from the room opposite the kitchen, then find a quiet corner to peruse it at your leisure.